jakecraige/website/blog/articles/an-explainer-on-ed25519-clamping.md

 subgroup, then we get some other point in the subgroup and _not_ the identity element.

-Because the identity element is in every subgroup, by definition a group, we can say that doing a scalar multiplication of this secret with an arbitrary point from the group will result in an element in the prime order subgroup.
+Because the identity element is in every subgroup (by definition of a group), we can say that doing a scalar multiplication of this secret with an arbitrary point from the group will result in an element in the prime order subgroup.
 In practice, we may not actually want to allow the identity element and could